The Cabonne Local Environmental Plan 2012 identifies 243 items across the Shire and Heritage Conservation Areas in Canowindra and Molong.

 Any development work in these areas or on a Lot containing or in proximity to a heritage item may need to address the heritage objectives and controls.

 Council provides free advice through the services of a Consultant heritage Advisor who is available for on-site appointments on the first Tuesday of the month.
 The advice may be technical such as salt damp, aesthetic such as colour schemes and compliance such appropriate alterations and additions.
-For an appointment, Contact a Planning officer at Council via the telephone or email details supplied.
+For an appointment, Contact Council by calling (02) 6392 3200 or emailing email@example.com.

 Conservation Areas in Molong and Canowindra

-Maps of the Gaskill Street Conservation Area and the Bank Street Conservation Area are provided below.
+Maps of the Gaskill Street Conservation Area (Map HER_003C) and the Bank Street Conservation Area (Map HER_004AA) can be found within the Cabonne Local Environmental Plan on the NSW Legislation Website.
 Further clarification of the mapping and the buildings is available from the Planning Officers at Council.

 Conservation Areas have been recognised as having historic, aesthetic and social value for the community.
 Many aspects and elements of the streetscape and the architecture also considered to be rare.